Lifecycle of Incident Response & Building an Effective Plan

 The confusion of the term “cyber incident response”

-Every year we see the definition of incident response change.
+Every year we see the definition of incident response change, leading to more questions like what is the lifecycle of incident response?
 It’s been an honor for CyberSponse to start, create and build this new category we have today.
 It’s also been an adventure to see the market embrace the vision but also humbling to learn that having a vision doesn’t mean the market is ripe.
 Incident Response has been a passion for CyberSponse since it’s founders were watching their fathers build, run and execute life-saving incident response plans.
-These plans did not save the “end point” or corporation, they saved a child, a family, a home or even people from a plane crash (seriously).
+These plans did not save the “endpoint” or corporation, they saved a child, a family, a home or even people from a plane crash (seriously).